Before You Edit

 The blockquote element is used to indicate a quotation of a large section of text from another source.
 It will also change the style of the quote.

-This is what a blockquote looks like when applied from the format drop-down menu.
+This is what a blockquote looks like when applied from class drop-down menu.

 Remove or Change the Applied Format